 The Bottom Line

-As with any other piece of technology, the overall benefit you enjoy from a programmable thermostat depends on how you use it.
+As with any technology, the overall benefit you enjoy from a programmable thermostat depends on how you use it.
 Can it save you money?
 With the right habits, absolutely.
 There are some great models out there including Google’s Nest thermostat that makes the programming easy.

 Learn how to save now and retire early: Financial Independence Retire Early (FIRE) Explained.